 O&M training must not exceed the total number of training hours and type of training authorized by the customer's VR counselor or OIB worker on the service authorization.

 Consistent and frequent scheduling is recommended to maximize learning.
 One two-hour lesson a week is the minimum training allowable.
 Daily O&M training is considered best practice.

+Note: For OIB customers, if less than 2 hours of training were provided in one session, the trainer must document on the VR2896 in the Brief Description of how the training lesson affected the customer’s health, stamina, and ability to participate.

 Time spent transporting customers does not count toward training time.
 O&M specialists are not reimbursed for time spent in the car, even when a customer is present.